-One of the major benefits of holding Malta's digital nomad visa is the visa-free access you have to the Schengen Area.
-This is perfect for those who enjoy traveling on the weekends for a week or two at a time.
+One of the benefits of holding Malta's digital nomad visa is the visa-free access to the Schengen Area for 90 days out of a 180 period.
+This is perfect for those who enjoy traveling on the weekends.

 Top Instagrammable Spots